ea42gh/itikz/README.rst

         :target: https://coveralls.io/github/jbn/itikz
 Latex with Tikz to SVG conversion.
 Includes Cell magic for rendering in Jupyter

+**This Fork of the original project has enhancements for the display of Linear Algebra Computations**

 * Free software: MIT license

 Basic Usage